Azure-Samples/apptemplates-microservices-spring-app-on-AzureSpringApps/README_template2.md

  --name $SHARE_NAME
 ```

-13. Config your PetClinic App
+4. Config your PetClinic App

 Open `application.yml` in spring-petclinic-microservices-config repo

-Update all resource names and all values under `spring.cloud.azure.eventhub`
+Update all resource names with your project name and all values under `spring.cloud.azure.eventhub`

 ```yaml
 spring: